 The gig economy requires leaders not only to apply but amplify these three rules.
 Organisations with casual workforces juggle more communication issues since casual workers are more likely to feel lonely and disengaged, which can vastly affect employee wellbeing and business performance.
 Leaders of casual workforces must actively use the 3 multis:

-- Leaders need to create a two-way feedback loop where employees can discuss how communication works for them.
+Leaders need to create a two-way feedback loop where employees can discuss how communication works for them.
 All workers, especially casuals, should consistently receive, absorb and act on your communication.
+Over communication is key, but bombardment is not.
 If there are any cultural, personal or organisational blockages to information, leaders need to be all over it.

 Humanforce has been observing and shaping management of the contingent and mobile workers for almost two decades.
 Constant development of software and effective communication with our partners and clients means we’re always ahead of the curve.
 Our in-app communication strategies have made significant and measurable changes to how organisations communicate, and more importantly, overcommunicate.